muhafrom/printf/README.md

-this is the readme file for the printf tema project
+this is the readme file for the printf team project